-We Provide Tree Health Care Programs in Santa Fe, New Mexico and Surrounding Areas
+We Provide Tree Health Care Programs in Santa Fe, New Mexico, Albuquerque, New Mexico, and Surrounding Areas

-Homeowners should contact Very Good Tree Service when they see symptoms such as discolored leaves, dead branches, or early leaf drop.
+Homeowners in Santa Fe, Albuquerque, or elsewhere in Northern New Mexico should contact Very Good Tree Service when they see symptoms such as discolored leaves, dead branches, or early leaf drop.
 The cause can be a minor problem that is easily explained and corrected, but other times the problem can be more complex, with several underlying causes and a remedy requiring treatments extending over several years.

 Tree Health Care (THC) programs help to maintain or improve the landscapes appearance, vitality, and safety using the most cost-effective and environmentally sensitive practices and treatments available.
 THC involves routine monitoring, preventive treatment, and a strong working relationship between the arborist and the property owner.

 Healthy trees increase in value with age and increase property values, beautify surroundings, purify air, and save energy by providing cooling shade from summer's heat and protection from winter's wind.